alydavis/UFOs/README.md

 # UFOs

 ## Project Overview
-This project displays a large amount of UFO sighting data and allows users to filter for multiple sighting criteria, including: date, city, state, country, and shape.
-The visualization is built with HTML with bootstrap styling and runs a JavaScript code to display the results in a table and powers the filters.
+This project displays a large amount of UFO sighting data and allows users to filter for multiple criteria, including: date, city, state, country, and shape.
+The visualization is built with HTML with bootstrap styling and runs a JavaScript code to display the results in a table and power the filters.

 ## Results
 ### Landing on the Page
-Once landing on the UFO Sightings Page, users will see a navigation bar, jumbotron header, article title, and paragraph.
+Once landing on the UFO Sightings Page, users will see a navigation bar, jumbotron header, article title, and explanatory copy paragraph.
 ![Welcome](static/images/1_Welcome.png)

 ### Initial data results